-With two successful albums in his back pocket, Jonnie Common is known for making some of the strangest noises ever to translate into such catchy, digestible pop songs.
-Electronic but also harnessing elements of traditional instruments, this is an artist who doesn’t quite fit into any box perfectly and that’s just how he likes it.
+Jonnie Common is a Scottish songwriter, producer and performer known for making catchy, digestible pop songs from strange sounds and subjects.
+With his own special blend of electronic apparatus, acoustic instruments and field recordings, this is an artist who doesn’t quite fit into any box perfectly and that’s just how he likes it.

 Despite these accolades though, Jonnie Common has always stayed true to his roots as one of the most celebrated underground musicians to come out of Scotland, making music with his brother under the name CARBS and forming his own Save As Collective along with members of Miaoux Miaoux and Conquering Animal Sound with the aim to instigate shows and releases defined by no boundaries or formats; a theme that very much defines Jonnie Common himself.

 “Half-sung, half-rapped, but always whole hearted” – The Big Issue

 “Packed with idiosyncrasies, humorous asides and oddball moments, it’s pop as only a Scottish artist could make.” – Clash Music